 A pitch adjustment (or pitch correction/pitch raise) is a rough tuning performed prior to a fine tuning.
-This is necessary to bring the tension on the strings and plate into equilibrium and stability.
+This is necessary to bring the tension on the strings and plate into equilibrium and to restore stability.
 When a piano is not tuned regularly, this desired balance is thrown off, and the results of a tuning without this preparation are unsatisfactory.

 Through the years, the various felts and leathers in the moving parts of the piano action become compressed, creating lost motion.
 Furthermore, each note of the piano will be played a different number of times and to varying degrees, causing considerable variation in the feel from one note to the next.
 Regulation is the process of correcting for these inconsistencies by adjusting the numerous screws and springs in the action, thereby setting these tolerances and measurements back to factory specifications.
 Regulation also includes making sure the hammers are hitting the strings exactly right, adjustment of the pedals, and a thorough check of all parts of the piano.

 Years of playing causes piano hammers to gradually lose their ideal pear shape and flatten out where they strike the strings.
 This also causes the hammers to form grooves on them from the strings, which can dramatically affect the tone quality of the instrument.
 Reshaping is the act of carefully filing the hammers down to their correct original shape.
 Reshaping is always followed by voicing.

 Playing on a piano causes compression of the felts, not only in the action, but the hammers as well.
 As the hammers become more dense and hard, the tone of the piano will become brighter and louder.
 In advanced cases, the piano will sound harsh and unpleasant, losing the warmth that the hammers once had.
 Voicing is the process of inserting needles into the hammers to soften the felt and break up overly dense layers.
 By knowing exactly where on the hammer to insert the needles, and how deep to go, a good technician can change the tonal qualities of a piano considerably.